Michael A. Taylor Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 28th in MLB with a collective 7.7 strikeouts per nine innings.
+- The Guardians pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.

-- The Guardians have a 3.89 team ERA that ranks 10th among all MLB pitching staffs.
+- The Guardians have the 10th-ranked team ERA among all MLB pitching staffs (3.86).

-- Guardians pitchers combine to surrender 57 home runs (one per game), the seventh-fewest in baseball.
+- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (58 total, one per game).

-- Allen (2-2 with a 2.72 ERA and 43 strikeouts in 39 2/3 innings pitched) gets the start for the Guardians, his eighth of the season.
+- McKenzie makes his first start of the season for the Guardians.

-- The lefty last appeared on Monday against the Baltimore Orioles, when he went seven scoreless innings while giving up three hits.
+- In his last appearance on Saturday, Oct.
+15, the 25-year-old righty started the game and went five innings against the New York Yankees.

 © 2023 Data Skrive.
 All rights reserved.